Jiayi-Pan/RefCloze_Pub/README.md

 ### Evaluation

-We will release the evaluation code soon.
+The GOVA dataset is available on [HuggingFace Dataset](https://huggingface.co/datasets/sled-umich/GOVA-flickr).
+We will release instructions for evaluation soon.

 ## Citation